 Don’t feel comfortable writing in Word?
 Use a simple text editor.
 Apps like Drafts for the Mac can help remove distraction and keep you focussed on the text.

 Use Google Docs for a straightforward way to create, backup, format, and research content.
 Did you know you can use Google Docs to define words and research topics based on keywords?
 Just highlight a word or phrase and right-click!

 Another cool feature is the handy auto-complete assistant which can speed up your writing by offering to finish your sentences.
 When the AI understands what you might be about to write, it suggests the next few words.
 Sounds creepy, but it’s really helpful and a massive time-saver.

 Edit, proofread and improve Quickly

-While tools like Word, Docs, and Drafts can help with the editing process, a professional editing tool like ProWritingAid will do a much better job.
+While tools like Word, Docs, and Drafts can help with the editing process, a content writing editor like the AI-powered INK or ProWritingAid will do a much better job.
 You can even compose in ProWritingAid’s web editor.
 Fix grammar issues, clichés, style problems, and use suggestions to make your writing snappier, more interesting, and of a higher quality.

 In Conclusion (and a handy non-scientific table)

 It’s impossible to give the definitive answer on how long it should take to write a blog post because there are so many factors involved but take this as a rough estimate.